Herbert West—Reanimator is a horror novella by H. P. Lovecraft. It was originally serialized in six parts in 1922.

 - Karmic Death: Herbert West is in the end killed when a horde of the more or less insane (mostly the former) victims of his experiments swoops into his laboratory and brutally rip him apart.

 - Mad Doctor: Dr. Herbert West.
 Mad doctor tries to reanimate dead tissue in order to defeat death, a noble ideal, although his fervor and methods (including bodysnatching and using people who have just died, often directly or indirectly due to him) in order to get the 'freshest specimens' tip him safely over the edge into crazy.
-He actually began his work during medical school, so he technically started out as a Mad Med-Student.
+He actually began his work during medical school, so he technically started out as a Mad Med Student.

-- Mad Scientist: Herbert West.
+- Mad Scientist: Herbert West is a straight-to-the-point-of-parody example.

-- Mad Scientist Laboratory: Herbert West has a hidden laboratory, first in a dilapidated farm house and later in his cellar, for his experiments of dead body revival and other, more gruesome, things.
+- Mad Scientist Laboratory: Herbert West has a hidden laboratory, first in a dilapidated farm house and later in his cellar, for his experiments of dead body revival and other more gruesome things.

 - Mix-and-Match Critter: Once his Motive Decay has set in, West begins to reanimate experiments that are patchworks of different bodies, and in some cases, not even human at all, though these abominations are not described in detail.